manadhi/staffin-aja/readme.md

 **If you had more time, what further improvements or new features would you add?**
-I want complete all feature like randomize item, fixing search behaviour, add loading (use shimmer), try again page if error, check date converter, using coordinator layout for blog page.
+I want complete all feature like randomize item, fixing search behaviour, add loading (use shimmer), try again page if error, check date converter, and using coordinator layout for blog page

-Then I want to implement new feature like splash screen, apps logo, better ui, detect wifi or internet connection problem, About and Licenses page, and use local data (use Room)
+Then I want to implement new feature like splash screen, apps logo, better ui, detect wifi or internet connection problem, About and Licenses page, use local data (use Room), implement unit and ui testing.

 **Which parts of your submission are you most proud of?
 And why? little advice, dont answer whole project, use one what you think it special.**
 I am using several new technique in this project (at least it's new for me).
 I am using sealed class for implement recyclerview multiple viewtype.